Research Strategies for Seminar Papers

 This guide outlines the steps required for scholarly legal writing.

 Researching a seminar paper can be a very different process than researching a paper for a first year class.
-The student Bulletin states that the upperclass writing project should "show the student's mastery of the in-depth research undertaken and demonstrate how the student has organized, clarified, or advanced this body of knowledge in resolving the issues raised by the paper."
+The Student Handbook states that the upperclass writing project should "show the student's mastery of the in-depth research undertaken and demonstrate how the student has organized, clarified, or advanced this body of knowledge in resolving the issues raised by the paper."
 The qualities that will make your seminar paper different from many other writing projects are:

 - Original analysis